Looking for help with your list?

 What can I do?

-One effective way to maintain the health of your list is to prune inactive subscribers.
+One effective way to maintain the health of your list is to archive inactive subscribers.
 This process also keeps your list cost-effective, by removing the "dead-weight" of un-engaged (and unprofitable) recipients.
-Since Mailchimp's Monthly pricing is based on list size, pruning the list helps to keeps your costs low, improving your ROI.

 If your list is very old, has been inactive for a long time, or there could be issues with the way the list was collected, pruning the list won't be sufficient.
 Try to reconfirm the list, to ensure there is a real human checking the inbox who is still interested your content.